jimjimvalkema/scrollZkWormholes/docs/notes.md

 The original EIP suggested nullifying the entire address, which means that it becomes a **real burn address** after a re-mint and requires the user to remint the entire amount.

 ### Account based nullifiers
 I instead created an account based nullifier scheme that allows the user to **reuse the address** and remint **any amount**.
-The nullifier doenst nullify the entire address, instead it **nullifies the totall amount spent**.
-This is done in a way that does **not link the remint txs** toghether and does **not reveal the totall amount spent**.
+The nullifier does not nullify the entire address, instead it **nullifies the total amount spent**.
+This is done in a way that does **not link the remint txs** together and does **not reveal the total amount spent**.

-The scheme is simply put a **Key/Value pair** linked to the burnaddress, whith the **account nonce as key** and **totall amount spent as value**.
+The scheme is simply put a **Key/Value pair** linked to the burnaddress, whith the **account nonce as key** and **total amount spent as value**.
 Except we do some hashing to hide what those key/values are.
 For the key we do `nullifierKey=poseidonHash(nonce,secret)` the secret here links the nullifierId to the burn address.
-For the value we could do just hash the totallAmountSpent.
+For the value we could do just hash the totalAmountSpent.
 But this would be silly easy to guess in a preimg attack.
-So we add the nonce + secret as salt: `nullifierValue=poseidonHash(TotallAmount,nonce,secret)`
+So we add the nonce + secret as salt: `nullifierValue=poseidonHash(TotalAmount,nonce,secret)`

 ### Syncing
-Syncing an account requires determining the latest nonce and totallAmountSpent.
+Syncing an account requires determining the latest nonce and totalAmountSpent.
 This is simple and fast since the `nullifierKey` is deterministic and links to the remints txs.
 So we only need to do hash the `nullifierKey` starting at `nonce=0` and itter up until we no longer see `nullifierKey` exist on chain.
-This is much faster than UTXO style privact where you need to try and decrypt every tx onchain!
+This is much faster than UTXO style privacy where you need to try and decrypt every tx onchain!
 *In pseudocode:*
 ```js
 while(true) {